HUD Emotional Support Animal Policy: What Changed

 Service Animals (Protected under ADA)

-• Must be trained to perform specific tasks
+• Must be trained to perform tasks

-• Only dogs and miniature horses qualify
+• Only dogs & miniature horses qualify

 Examples: